- Contact Us

 Staying connected is more important than ever.
 Creative Collective is hosting a visual gallery made by students, staff, and faculty that explores different themes each month.

 All SFU staff, students and faculty are encouraged to submit their art to be featured on our virtual art gallery which is hosted through Padlet.
-The gallery officially launched at the end of Month of Welcome on September 21.

 All submissions should be emailed to email@example.com with subject line: Our Creative Community Submission.
 The email should include the following: